mlvandijk/order-service/README.md

 # Build
 We use [Maven](https://maven.apache.org/) to build our project.
-From the terminal, run `mvn clean verify`.
+From the terminal, run `./mvnw clean verify`.

 # Test